dmemsys/SMART/README.md

 }
 ```

-## Acknowledges
+## Acknowledgments
-This repository adopts [Sherman](https://github.com/thustorage/Sherman)'s codebase, and we greatly appreciate their contributions.
+This repository adopts [Sherman](https://github.com/thustorage/Sherman)'s codebase, and we really appreciate it.